ui/stamps-api-docs/source/redemption_api.rst

-stamps          No        Integer value indicating the stamps required for a flexible reward extra_data      No        JSON object containing any additional data qty             No        A number indicating quantity for reward value request_id      No        Request ID string, needed if using PIN authorization method
+stamps          No        Integer value indicating the stamps required for a flexible reward extra_data      No        JSON object containing any additional data qty             No        A number indicating quantity for reward value request_id      No        This field is needed if PIN authorization is enabled
 =============== ========= =========================

 Here's an example of how the API call might look like in JSON format with specified reward